Last Updated: January 2026

 What we’ve seen

 Digital asset market participants in the U.S., including Robinhood, are currently navigating a fragmented and challenging regulatory landscape.
-This environment is marked by inconsistent state regulations and a lack of federal clarity, creating barriers to broader adoption of digital asset products in the U.S.
+This environment is marked by inconsistent state regulations and a lack of federal clarity, creating barriers to broader adoption of digital asset products in the U.S. We appreciate legislative and federal agency efforts to bring clarity to the regulation of digital asset markets, which will allow for greater innovation.

 What we’re doing